robert-mcconnell/gravity-assist/README.md

 </h3>
 <p align="center">
 A <a href="https://en.wikipedia.org/wiki/Gravity_assist">gravitational assist</a> simulator that simulates the motion of objects as they enter and exit gravitational fields.
-The program is written using C++ and OpenGL and uses 'real physics' applying <a href="https://en.wikipedia.org/wiki/Kepler's_laws_of_planetary_motion">Kepler's Laws</a> and <a href="https://en.wikipedia.org/wiki/Newton's_law_of_universal_gravitation">Newtonian Gravitation</a> to simulate the gravitational slingshots.
+The program is written using C++ and OpenGL and uses 'real physics' applying <a href="https://en.wikipedia.org/wiki/Kepler's_laws_of_planetary_motion">Kepler's Laws</a> and <a href="https://en.wikipedia.org/wiki/Newton's_law_of_universal_gravitation">Newtonian Gravitation</a> to simulate the gravitational slingshots.<br><br>
+Trello Board can be found <a href="https://trello.com/b/IzK134h0/gravity-assist-general-board">here</a>.
 </p>
 ------------
 #####Gravity Assist